archipelagos-labs-com/ape-examples/README.md

   <img alt="" src="images/open-api.png">
 </picture>
 <br>
 <br><a href=https://swagger.io/docs/specification/v3_0/about/>Open API</a> documentation available for the endpoints accessible via the JSON REST API.
 This is available at the standard location for such documentation for a Data Service URL, under the <i>/docs</i> path.
 Thus, if your Data Service URL is <i>https://my-project.archipelagos-labs.com</i> then the Open API documentation will be available at <i>https://my-project.archipelagos-labs.com/docs</i>.
-An example of the homepage for such documentation can be seen above
+An example of the homepage for such documentation can be seen above.

+## 4. JSON Websocket API

+The JSON Websocket API may be used in all modern programming languages and Microsoft Excel; including the following: Python, C#, Java, and C++.
+Data may also be requested from the command line using a tool such as <a href=https://curl.se/>curl</a>, which is readily available on all modern operating systems, including Windows, Linux, and MacOS.

+The <i>scripts</i> subfolder of the <i>json</i> folder there are Windows Batch files and Bash scripts that may be used to send requests using curl.
+In the <i>src</i> subfolder of the <i>json</i> folder there are example Python scripts that use the JSON Websocket API and only require the <a href=https://pypi.org/project/requests/>requests</a> package as a dependency, and do not use the APE Python package.